Learning to Love Your Body

 All forms of forgiveness are powerful.
-Forgiving others, and forgiving yourself, purifies your mind and body with loving energy.
+Forgiving others and forgiving yourself purifies your mind and body with loving energy.
 This helps you to more easily love and accept your body because you become a more loving and accepting person.
-Release anger and resentment you harbor towards others.
-Forgive yourself for slips you make with your weight release plan.
-When you have neglected your body, simply apologize to your body and let it go.
-When no longer “weighed down” by self-blame and resentment towards others, releasing excess weight from your body becomes easier.
+Do your best to release anger and resentment you harbor towards others.
+Forgive yourself for mistakes you make and slips you make with your self-care.
+You’re human and we all make mistakes and slip up at times.

 4. Thank Your Body Daily

 Regularly thank your body for all it does for you.
 Appreciation and gratitude is uplifting to your spirit.
 Your relationship with your body will deepen when you take the time to give daily thanks.

 Don’t we all feel appreciated when thanked for what we do for others?
 It’s the same with your body.
 Honor your body by simply saying “thank you.”
 The more you thank your body for all it does for you, the more you will experience a loving energy in your relationship.